tahmidchowdhury21/bank-account-manager/README.md

 - Download XAMP from https://www.apachefriends.org/index.html
 - Then you have to link jdbc.jar file to one of java's external libraries
 - After, that you could create your own database and set it up that way
-- Or, use mysql data from the repo and paste it inside C:\xampp\mysql\data to
+- Or, copy bank_db from the repository and paste it inside C:\xampp\mysql\data to
 - replicate my database

 Finally Just run BankAccountGUI.java in an IDE.
 That should start up the application. :-)